| commit | 33812da79001c5dcdb2cc9d15e9786d8e42afddc | [log] [tgz] |

 $ . setup <machine> [build_dir] Target machine must be specified.
 Use one of: bletchley gsj romulus dl360poc kudo s2600wf e3c246d4i mihawk swift ethanolx mtjade tiogapass evb-ast2500 nicole transformers evb-ast2600 olympus-nuvoton witherspoon evb-npcm750 on5263m5 witherspoon-tacoma f0b p10bmc x11spi fp5280g2 palmetto yosemitev2 g220a qemuarm zaius gbs quanta-q71l

-Once you know the target (e.g. romulus), source the setup
+Once you know the target (e.g. romulus), source the setup script as follows:

 . setup romulus